grafana/grafana/docs/sources/http_api/auth.md

 ## Tokens

-Currently you can authenticate via an `API Token` or via a `Session cookie` (acquired using regular login or oauth).
+Currently you can authenticate via an `API Token` or via a `Session cookie` (acquired using regular login or OAuth).

 ## Basic Auth

-If basic auth is enabled (it is enabled by default) you can authenticate your HTTP request via standard basic auth.
+If basic auth is enabled (it is enabled by default), then you can authenticate your HTTP request via standard basic auth.
 Basic auth will also authenticate LDAP users.

 curl example: